Freetz/freetz/docs/patches/README.md

     Remove usblp kernel module.
 Without this module it's not possible to run a printer on your box.
 Saves about 12 KB of compressed space.

   * **<u>REMOVE_PUBKEY: Remove public firmware key</u><a id='remove-pubkey'></a>**<br>
     Removes /etc/avm_firmware_public_key1, just 266 bytes.
 Because the signature validation will fail on update: - You can't flash firmware from AVM with the AVM Webinterface anymore. - Online-Update can't install updates automatically anymore, but is still able to detect and inform you about new firmware versions. - Most important: No more "spontaneous self updates".
 There are several reports on the web, that AVM is sometimes disrespecting your update settings to not automatically install new versions.
 Such a spontaneous self update would remove Freetz.
-Inhaus firmwares uses another key, *key4 for router and *key3 for powerline & repeater devices, which are not handled by this patch.
 Beside that, it's still possible to flash any firmware by bootloader or Freetz.
-Updates for Dect devices are not affected by this patch.
+Updates for Dect devices are not affected by this patch because they are handled by *key2 on routers.

+  * **<u>REMOVE_PUBKEY_INHAUS: Remove inhaus firmware key</u><a id='remove-pubkey-inhaus'></a>**<br>
+    Removes /etc/avm_firmware_public_key4 or /etc/avm_firmware_public_key3, just 266 bytes.
+Some inhaus firmwares use another file for signature validation, *key4 for router and *key3 for powerline & repeater devices.

   * **<u>Remove QoS (tc)</u><a id='remove-qos'></a>**<br>
     Removes tc and some kernel modules.
 The command tc is used by dsld.